-“I have nothing but praise for Seth, for his responsiveness, creativity, and hard work.” – George Leventhal, at-large Montgomery County Councilmember
+“I have nothing but praise for Seth, for his responsiveness, creativity, and hard work.” – George Leventhal, then an at-large Montgomery County Councilmember

-“Whether it’s the environment, seniors, voter access, or preserving our communities, he has been a visionary, strong, and successful advocate for City residents.” – Heather Mizeur, then Maryland Delegate for District 20
+“Whether it’s the environment, seniors, voter access, or preserving our communities, he has been a visionary, strong, and successful advocate.” – Heather Mizeur, then Maryland Delegate for District 20